-The locomotive's headlights are controlled by constant voltage circuits inside the locomotive body.
-The headlight(s) can be easily removed from its lampholder should the bulb expire.
-To remove the bulb, follow the body removal instructions found in the Lubrication section on the proceeding pages.
-Once the cab has been separated from the chassis, gently unplug the bulb's wire harness from the socket on the constant voltage circuit.
+The locomotive's headlights are controlled by the track voltage and will glow with greater intensity depending on the transformer voltage setting.
+The headlight can be easily removed from its lampholder should the bulb expire.
+To remove the bulb, follow the boiler removal instructions found in the Lubrication section on the proceeding pages.
+Once the boiler has been separated from the chassis, gently unscrew the bulb from its socket.
 Replacement bulbs are available directly from MTH Electric Trains.